NCERT Solutions for Class 12 Physics Chapter 2 - Electrostatic Potential and Capacitance

 Answer:

-Thunderstorm and lightning across the globe keep the atmosphere charged by releasing the light energy, heat energy, and sound energy in the atmosphere.
-In a way or other, the atmosphere is discharged through regions of ordinary weather. on an average, the two opposing currents are in equilibrium.
-Hence the atmosphere perpetually remains charged.
+Thunderstorms and lightning across the globe keep the atmosphere charged by releasing light energy, heat energy, and sound energy in the atmosphere.
+In one way or another, the atmosphere is discharged through regions of ordinary weather. on an average, the two opposing currents are in equilibrium.
+Hence, the atmosphere perpetually remains charged.

 Answer:

-Class 12 Physics NCERT Chapter 2: Higher Order Thinking Skills (HOTS) Questions
+Class 12 Physics Chapter 2 - Electrostatic Potential and Capacitance: Higher Order Thinking Skills (HOTS) Questions

 Q1.
 The stored energy of a capacitor charged to 100 V, is 1 J. The capacitance of the capacitor is -